Enabling Progressive Whole-slide Image Analysis with Multi-scale Pyramidal Network: Experiments and Results

 \subsection{Implementations}

-\paragraph{Preprocessing.} The preprocessing protocol is consistent across all dataset, without data curation and normalisation.
+\paragraph{Preprocessing.} The preprocessing protocol is consistent across all datasets, without data curation and normalisation.
 WSIs are all standardised to 0.2631 microns per pixel (MPP).
-Patches from three scales of each dataset is obtained, under the magnification of $20\times$, $10\times$ and $5\times$, where $20\times$ is the high magnification while the other two are lower magnifications.
-We remove background and tile patches in non-overlapping size of $256\times 256$ pixels, using the CLAM toolkit~\cite{lu_2021_data-efficient} and OpenSlide~\cite{goode2013openslide}.
+Patches from three scales of each dataset are obtained, under the magnification of $20\times$, $10\times$ and $5\times$, where $20\times$ is high magnification and the other two are lower magnifications.
+We remove background and tile patches with a non-overlapping size of $256\times 256$ pixels using the CLAM toolkit~\cite{lu_2021_data-efficient} and OpenSlide~\cite{goode2013openslide}.

-\paragraph{Feature extraction.} We evaluated our method on three specialised foundation models to show robustness.
-CONCH outputs instance features in the size of $1\times 512$, while the instance feature size is $1\times 1536$ for UNI2 and GigaPath.
+\paragraph{Feature extraction.} We evaluate our method on two specialised foundation models to show robustness.
+CONCH outputs instance features in the size of $1\times 512$, while the instance feature size is $1\times 1536$ for UNI2.

-\paragraph{Experiment settings.} For evaluation metrics, we use the area under the curve (AUC) to measure the classification performance, while the concordance-index (C-index) is used to measure prognosis prediction performance.
+\paragraph{Experiment settings.} For evaluation metrics, we use the area under the curve (AUC) to measure classification performance, while the concordance-index (C-index) is used to measure prognosis prediction performance.
 We employ five-fold cross-validation, with train:val:test ratio of 3:1:1, for training across all tasks.

-\paragraph{Training details.} All experiments are undertaken on an NVIDIA RTX 3060 GPU, except HAG-MIL is trained with an NVIDIA A100 GPU.
-We used cross-entropy loss to optimise biomarker prediction, while NLLSurvLoss is used for prognosis prediction following the previous implementations ~\cite{zadeh2021nllsurv,chen2022pancancer}, as described in Appendix~\ref{appendix:loss}.
-Training is performed at 150 maximum epochs with a learning rate of $2\times10^{-4}$, while the AdamW optimiser and cosine decay scheduler are used for optimisation, and early stopping is set for patience in 10 epochs.
-Notably, since multi-scale MILs are usually implemented with three scales (\ie, $5\times$, $10\times$ and $20\times$), we build the MSPN with three FOVs (\ie, 1536, 2048 and 3072) for fair comparison.
-For CLAM-SB and CLAM-MB, the instance-level supervision with pseudo-labels is enabled.
-For TransMIL, the Lookahead optimiser~\cite{zhang2019lookahead} is adopted, also following the original design.
+\paragraph{Training details.} All experiments are undertaken on an NVIDIA RTX Pro 6000 GPU.
+We use cross-entropy loss to optimise biomarker prediction, while NLLSurvLoss is used for prognosis prediction following the previous implementations ~\cite{zadeh2021nllsurv,chen2022pancancer}, as described in Appendix~\ref{appendix:loss}.
+Training is performed at 150 maximum epochs with a learning rate of $2\times10^{-4}$ and gradient accumulation of 32, while the AdamW optimiser and cosine decay scheduler are used for optimisation, and early stopping is set for patience in 10 epochs.
+Notably, since multi-scale MILs are usually implemented with three scales (\ie, $5\times$, $10\times$ and $20\times$), we build the MSPN with three FOVs (\ie, 3072, 2048 and 1536) for fair comparison.
+All baselines are implemented following their original design.